The Death of Another (La muerte ajena)

 Third part: versions of me.
 For the first time in the novel, Verónica speaks in first person.
 As if she had finally found the strength to tell her story.
 From the moment she hears the news of Juliana’s accident, she revisits everything she’s been through, this time through her own eyes.
 Her father’s abandonment, her mother’s death, the anger toward those who took her family away, the pain for a sister she never knew… And so, she decides to confront the root of all her resentment: Mabel, Juliana’s mother.
 When she dares to visit her in the facility, she finds her bedridden; Mabel mistakes her for her own daughter and throws insults at her.
 Something changes.
 Verónica leaves, but the pain has shifted.
 She has finally managed to connect with Juliana, who, like her, was caught in the crossfire.
 By recognizing herself in her, she finally understands there’s only one way to close that wound: to file a lawsuit against Sánchez Pardo on Juliana’s behalf.
 And, more importantly, to acknowledge her as her sister.
 To the world, and to herself.

 RELEVANT INFORMATION: The Death of Another is the new novel by bestselling Argentine author Claudia Piñeiro.
-It explores the theme of trauma and family bonds by delving into the worlds of journalism and high-end prostitution.
-Its blend of thriller and drama, with true crime undertones (despite being fiction), makes this story a perfect audiovisual product—both engaging and emotionally powerful.
+In it, she explores past traumas and family bonds, delving into the intricacies of, on one hand, journalism, and on the other, high-end prostitution.
+Its mix of thriller and drama, with touches of true crime (despite being fiction), makes this story a perfect audiovisual product—both entertaining and emotionally moving.

-It also demands an active reader, as it frequently shifts point of view and timeline.
-One moment we are in the present, the next in the family’s past, told by a different narrator.
-It even includes news bulletins and documentary testimonies within the novel.
-In this way, we discover the story as if we were another viewer of the news and, since Juliana’s death remains unresolved, the novel is open to a second part.
+The novel frequently shifts point of view and timeline.
+It even includes news broadcasts and testimonies from the documentary being made within the story.
+This way, we discover the plot as if we were another viewer of the news, and since the case of Juliana’s death remains unresolved, the novel leaves the door open for a sequel.

-Audiovisual references in terms of content could be the acclaimed series Adolescence, for its mock true-crime format to explore social issues, and in terms of form, the series Monsters: The Lyle and Erik Menéndez Story, for its mix of dramatized fiction and faux documentary.
-Reading The Death of Another, with its format, themes, and complex character portraits, feels like a real case.
+It recalls the acclaimed series Adolescence, for its mock true-crime style used to tackle current social issues, or Monsters: The Lyle and Erik Menéndez Story.
+Reading The Death of Another, with its structure, themes, and complex character portraits, gives you the feeling that it could easily be a real case.

-In terms of awards, she has received many, including the Clarín Prize, the Latin American Prize for Children’s and Young Adult Literature, the Pléyade Prize, and has been a finalist for the Planeta Prize (Argentina), the La Sonrisa Vertical Prize, and selected for the Edebé Editorial Contest.
+As for awards, she has received many, including the Clarín Prize, the Latin American Prize for Children’s and Young Adult Literature, the Pléyade Prize, and she has been a finalist for the Planeta Prize (Argentina) and the La Sonrisa Vertical Prize, as well as being selected for the Edebé Editorial Contest.

 AUDIOVISUAL POTENTIAL: TV Series, Miniseries, Film, TV Film.